Three People Found Impaled On Crossbow Arrows In A Bavarian B&B

 — CTV News (@CTVNews) May 12, 2019

-All three people arrived around the same time during a rainstorm, and ask about dining, but the kitchen was closed.
+All three people arrived around the same time during a rainstorm, and asked about dining, but the kitchen was closed.
 The Innkeeper said that the three took “salty snacks” and Coca-Cola up to the room with the double and the single beds.

 Another B&B guest said the three were odd.